A Stellar Dynamical Mass Measurement of the Supermassive Black Hole in NGC 3258: Modeling

 \section{Modeling}

-In this section, we discuss our implementation of the Schwarzschild orbit-library method \citep{Schwarzschild1979} and the results of our modeling: estimates for the black hole mass ($M$), stellar $H$-band mass-to-light ratio ($\Upsilon$), asymptotic circular velocity ($v_c$), and the dark matter halo scale radius ($r_c$).
+In this section, we discuss our implementation of the Schwarzschild orbit library method \citep{Schwarzschild1979} and the results of our modeling: estimates for the black hole mass ($M$), stellar $H$-band mass-to-light ratio ($\Upsilon$), asymptotic circular velocity ($v_c$), and the dark matter halo scale radius ($r_c$).